getify/You-Dont-Know-JS/async & performance/ch4.md

 **Note:** Our `run(..)` utility could have been called with `run( foo, 3 )`, because it supports additional parameters being passed along to the initialization of the generator.
 However, we used a parameter-free `*bar()` here to reinforce the flexibility of `yield *`.

 What processing steps follow from that code?
-Hang out, this is going to be quite intricate to describe in detail:
+Hang on, this is going to be quite intricate to describe in detail:

 1. `run(bar)` starts up the `*bar()` generator.
 2. `foo(3)` creates an *iterator* for `*foo(..)` and passes `3` as its `val` parameter.